 These lines from the fourth Eclogue tell of a new and untold age approaching, and the relevance of this concept in the United States of the 1780s is obvious.
 In the seal, the adjective magnus ‘great’ is replaced with novus ‘new,’ although the verb nascitur in Vergil already really conveys the sense of newness, so this addition is not an audacious one.

 I find it curious—although probably without solid explanation—that the ligature in <cœptis> made its way onto the seal (rather than *ceptis) but the one in <sæclōrum> did not.

 An earlier design for the reverse seal, by William Barton, had the mottos Deo favente and Perennis.

-Deō favente is an ablative absolute. ‘with God being favorable, if God is favorable’ (cf. faveō ‘be favorable’); cf. deō volente ‘(with) God willing, if God wills,’ which itself is essentially a Latin translation of the better-known Arabic إن شاء الله inshallah.
+Deō favente is an ablative absolute. ‘with God being favorable, if God is favorable’ (cf. faveō ‘be favorable’); cf. deō volente ‘(with) God willing, if God wills,’ which itself is a Christian parallel to the better-known Arabic إن شاء الله inshallah.

 Perennis is an adjective meaning ‘everlasting, all year long’ (cf. perennial).

 The obverse ‘front side’ of the Great Seal is less exciting from a Latin standpoint, as it contains only the much better known motto E pluribus Unum ‘out of many, one.’

 I had always considered it interesting that ūnum is in the neuter, as opposed to masculine ūnus [populus] or feminine ūna [cīvitās], and I wonder what those who chose the phrase for the seal intended as the referent.
 It is apparently a phrase that, before its use in the seal, was the motto of various periodicals, which boasted to be “one [magazine] out of many [articles].”